phellipe5k/phellipe5k/README.md

 <h1> <img src="https://i.pinimg.com/originals/83/18/10/831810ce8bc9da8a69698405fd1cae96.gif" width="40px" />Hello, Everyone! <img src="https://i.pinimg.com/originals/83/18/10/831810ce8bc9da8a69698405fd1cae96.gif" width="40px" /></h1>

 <p align="center">
  My name is Luiz Phellipe, I'm 18 years old, from São Paulo, Brazil.
 I'm in love with web programming and on the road to become a fullstack developer.
 Currently i'm studying at Trybe, the best programming school in latin america.
+Here in 3 months i learned Javascript, git, HoF and the beginning of React.JS, using props and state.
 Sometimes i play games in my computer.
 I  L O V E  music, i listen everytime that i can and i know a little bit how to play guitar !
 </p>